The Biglaw Firms That Strike Fear In The Hearts Of Opposing Counsel (2023) - NewsBreak

 McDonald's ordered to face Byron Allen's $10 billion discrimination lawsuit

-McDonald’s Corp. has been ordered by a U.S. judge to defend against media entrepreneur Byron Allen’s $10 billion lawsuit accusing the fast-food chain of “racial stereotyping” by not advertising with Black-owned media.
-In a decision on Friday, U.S. District Judge Fernando Olguin in Los Angeles said...
+Sept 20 (Reuters) - McDonald's Corp (MCD.N) has been ordered by a U.S. judge to defend against media entrepreneur Byron Allen's $10 billion lawsuit accusing the fast-food chain of "racial stereotyping" by not advertising with Black-owned media.

-One major difference between the trial for Alex Jones and the Oath Keepers revives court transparency question

-On Wednesday morning, in a Connecticut superior court just 20 minutes from Newtown, where 26 people were killed at Sandy Hook Elementary School, attorneys for the families of shooting victims rested their case against the right-wing conspiracy theorist Alex Jones.

 abovethelaw.com